fbettag/aquila/README.md

   callbacks with `Aquila.Sink`.
 Telemetry events are emitted for start, chunk, tool invocation, and completion.
 - **Deterministic fixtures** – recorder/replay transports capture request and
-  streaming payloads, hash prompts, and fail loudly if recordings drift.
+  streaming payloads, canonicalise prompts, and fail loudly if recordings drift.
 - **Response storage** – pass `store: true` to opt-in to OpenAI’s managed response storage and use `Aquila.retrieve_response/2` / `Aquila.delete_response/2` to manage conversations later.
 The flag is ignored automatically for Chat